Spin dynamics of moving bodies in rotating black hole spacetimes: Conclusions

-\section{Acknowledgements}
+Zoom-whirl orbits and spin precession including the spin-curvature coupling were also considered in regular spacetimes containing a central rotating black hole.
+Significant differences were observed in the way of deviation of the orbit from the equatorial plane which were sensitive for the parameters of the regular black hole.
+Small deviations were found in the spin precession angular velocity, which add up over the evolutions.
+Hence, the direction of the final spin vector can be very different for different parameters of the regular black hole.

+Finally, we mention that the numeric investigation presented here could be generalized in the following way.
+Besides the spin-curvature coupling another effects would occur if the backreaction of the body to the metric was not neglected.
+This backreaction appears as a self-force in the equation of motion \cite{SF1,SF2,SF3,SF4}, and also causes a deviation from the geodesic orbit like the spin-curvature coupling.

+\textbf{Acknowledgements}

-The work of Z. K. was supported by the János Bolyai Research Scholarship of the Hungarian Academy of Sciences, by the UNKP-18-4 New National Excellence Program of the Ministry of Human Capacities and by the Hungarian National Research Development and Innovation Office (NKFI) in the form of the grant 123996.
-The work of B. M. was supported by the Hungarian National Research Development and Innovation Office (NKFI) in the form of the grant 116892 and by the János Bolyai Research Scholarship of the Hungarian Academy of Sciences.
+The work of B. M. was supported by the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences.
+The work of Z. K. was supported by the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences, by the UNKP-18-4 New National Excellence Program of the Ministry of Human Capacities and by the Hungarian National Research Development and Innovation Office (NKFI) in the form of the grant 123996.